MPC-Pipe: an Efficient Pipeline Scheme for Secure Multi-party Machine Learning Inference: Acknowledgment

 \subsection{Secret Sharing}

+Multiparty computing protocols allow MPC clients to distribute inputs to MPC servers in secret and MPC servers using encrypted inputs to compute the final computation results.
 Operands are distributed to MPC servers in the format of secret shares, and any secret shares sent to MPC servers should leak no information about the original operand $X$.
-There are two major ways to share an operand $X$ to $N$ MPC servers: additive and binary sharing.
+There are two major ways to share an operand $X$ to $N$ MPC servers: 1) Additive (arithmetic) sharing: An MPC server $i$ will receive $[x_i] : X = \sum_{i=0}^{N-1} [x_i]$ from MPC clients, 2) Binary sharing: An MPC server will receive $\langle x_i \rangle : X = \bigoplus_{i=0}^{N-1} \langle x_i\rangle$ from MPC clients.